 2. Shop local

 Shopping local has both positive environmental and local economical benefits.
 When you shop local, you not only keep dollars in your local community, but you also help reduce the energy used to ship products in from out of state (or even out of the country).
-Food travels an estimated 1,500 on average from farm to consumer, producing emissions that can be easily eliminated by shopping local.
+Food travels an estimated 1,500 miles on average from farm to consumer, producing emissions that can be easily eliminated by shopping local.
 Small businesses usually cannot afford to sell the low-quality items found in larger stores, so the products you buy will typically be of higher quality and stand the test of time.
-The Valley hosts nearly a number of different markets, from Gilbert to Peoria, you can find one close to you.
+The Valley hosts nearly a number of different farmers markets, from Gilbert to Peoria, you can find one close to you.
 They're fun and you often get to meet the people who actually grow the food you buy.
 Try that at your local grocer.

 3. Buy sustainable clothing